-You may download the 2017-2018 Catalog, as well as previous catalogs, by clicking on the appropriate link below.
+You may download the current year's Catalog, as well as previous catalogs, by clicking on the appropriate link below.

 Catalog FAQs (Frequently Asked Questions)